Atharva-Phatak/torchflare/README.md

 # ***TorchFlare***

-***TorchFlare*** is a simple, beginner-friendly and an easy-to-use PyTorch Framework train your models without much effort.
+***TorchFlare*** is a simple, beginner-friendly and an easy-to-use PyTorch Framework to train your models without much effort.
 It provides an almost Keras-like experience for training your models with all the callbacks, metrics, etc